 - Is it possible for you to receive a lump-sum settlement if you are found to be permanently and totally disabled from further gainful employment?

-- Can my employer try to terminate my workers’ compensation benefits?
+- Can my employer try to terminate my workers’ compensation benefits in Pennsylvania?

-- Will a pre-existing problem, like arthritis, prevent me from getting workers’ compensation benefits?
+- Will a pre-existing problem, like arthritis, prevent me from getting workers’ compensation benefits in PA?

 - What is an IRE?

 - Do I need to attend a Vocational Exam?